 You can register at the Kansas Secretary of State Business Filing Center for comprehensive information on costs and requirements.

-How do I register a business in Kansas?
+How do I register my business name in Kansas?

 You can register your business with the Kansas Secretary of State and have the option of an online or physical application.